xls/hcmd/README.md

 [![Holos Commander with two file panels and a function-key bar](docs/sample1.png)](docs/sample1.png)

+**Two-panel browsing.** Source and destination side by side, with tabs and familiar function keys.

 ### Open the archive.
 Skip the unpacking.

 Step into **ZIP, 7z, RAR and TAR** archives as if they were folders, including